 St. George’s, Bermuda was founded by the Virginia Company, in 1612.

-I would also note that when the leaders put in place were disputed by those who lacked faith in Gods appointed servants, there was a civil war.
+I would also note that when the leaders were disputed by force in the US it lead to a civil war.
 As I stated with Hitler, the people suffered and there was a loss of life.
-This is what happens each time people try to reject those put in place by God.
+This is what happens each time people try to reject those put in place by God (the person requested by the people).